-Arancino at The Kahala and The Signature
+Arancino at The Kahala and The Signature Are Bringing Fine Dining Back to Honolulu

-Fine dining is back in Honolulu.
 For the past few years, it’s been about pop-ups and picnic tables; now, is the dining pendulum swinging back toward formal dining rooms and white tablecloths?

 (page 2 of 3)